llauderesv/react-form-validation/README.md

 #### Model your stateSchema

-Your **stateSchema** an object key value-pair contains the value of an input and the current error if any.
+Your **stateSchema** is an object key value-pair contains the value of an input and the current error if any.

 ```
 const stateSchema = {